Teradata/developer-resources/docs/install-ai-unlimited/production/AWS/install-ai-unlimited/prod-aws-console-deploy-ai-unlimited.md

 The parameters for each template vary.
 You might see some in the table that you don't see in the AWS console.
 :::

-***These are all the parms for the 3 templates this topic uses,correct?.
+***These are all the parms for the 3 templates this topic uses, correct?.
 Just to make sure, do they exlude any that are for the all-in-one?***

-***How did you get the Descriptions and other info for them?***

 ***Possible to include the section names in the table?
 AI Unlimited, AI Unlimited connection, and Persistent volume.
 I tried quickly and couldn't do it.***